 Samford merit awards are designed to recognize high achievement in academics, service or community engagement.
 Recipients embody Samford core values and are valuable contributors to the university community.
 Students fully admitted to Samford will receive consideration for the awards below.
-All freshman merit awards are guaranteed for 4 years or 8 semesters given specified expectations within the scholarship descriptions are maintained.
+All freshman merit awards are guaranteed for 8 semesters or until notification of degree completion (graduation), whichever comes first.
+Specified expectations within the scholarship descriptions must be maintained.
+Transfer scholarships are awarded per semester, for the expected number of semesters remaining to obtain a Samford undergraduate degree.
 Some scholarships could require additional information.
 Please read descriptions carefully.
+If you submitted the Common App or Samford application for admission to Samford University, you have your own custom Application Status Page where you can view and submit all eligible scholarship applications.
+Submit your scholarship applications.

 Samford University scholarships are awarded to students who exemplify our Code of Values.
 At any point in time if our students breach the Code of Values, their scholarship dollars of any variety can be revoked.